 The currency of the world no longer defines my value.
 My confidence is not tied up with what I do or how well I think it suits me.
 The source of my identity stands entirely apart from those things.
 The fear that real fulfillment lies outside my present circumstances has been dispelled.

-When I cling to the promise that His perimeter is a pleasant one, I can live boldly, liberated from the fear of missing out, set free from society’s judgements.
+When I cling to the promise that His perimeter is a pleasant one, I can live boldly, liberated from the fear of missing out, set free from caring about society’s judgements.